 When an empire is lurching to a halt at its very end, it might be the moment when it begins, or is forced, to re-imagine its relationship to a national insanity.

 The lumpen and the miscreant walk a long, long way together into a bar.
-That bar is a landmass, is an empire, is an institution, a painter, is insistent laughter through death.
+That bar is a landmass, is an empire, is an institution, is a painter, is insistent laughter through death.
 Deep gallows (sometimes humor) built for survival.
 The lumpen are kin to that famous glom of the proletariat.
 The miscreant treads earth in overlapping circles.

+This book of essays, written by the artist Mary Walling Blackburn between the 201 0s and the present, moves with near-psychedelic precision across American time and its surrounding spaces.
 It begins near the annals of the Arkansas Lunatic Asylum, March 1883.
-In the 1990s, a scholarship kid meanders with inescapable difficulty through Northeastern boarding schools.
-Conspiring sugar planters, descendants of missionaries, overthrow indigenous Hawai’i in 1893.
-A child learns how to split screens: hard core film, documentary, destruction, and queer care in Times Square and in SROs in 1970s Salt Lake City.
-Archeological digs, nuclear plants, and horrors of predation collide.
-California crumbles through the decades into the smog and sea.
-In 2020, all over, protestors meet BORTAC-trained soldiers under skies choked with propellors and noxious propellants.
+Conspiring sugar planters, descendants of missionaries, overthrow indigenous Hawaii in 1895.
+A child learns how to split screens: hardcore film, documentary, destruction, and queer care in 1970s Times Square and in SROs in 1980s Salt Lake City.
+In 2020, protestors meet BORTAC-trained soldiers under skies choked with noxious propellants.

 Copublished by e-flux journal